Lieve Hugo: Solo albums

+Death

 During a performance at Club Sosa in Amsterdam, Lieve Hugo suffered a heart-attack; he died on November 15, 1975, ten days before the Independence Day-ceremony for which he was scheduled to play.
 His body was flown back to Suriname and buried at Mariusrust on November 23.

+Tributes

 Happy Boys

 The Happy Boys continued as a band with several lead vocalists, including Lieve Hugo's cousin Edgar Burgos.
 They released two albums in 1977 and 1978; debut album Akoeba included the tribute-song Memoria Foe Iko (on the melody of Historia de amor).
 After the break-up in 1980, Burgos and four other Happy Boys formed the original line-up of Trafassi; they took Lieve Hugo's unfulfilled ambitions to further heights and became one of the leading live-acts in the Netherlands.

 Revival and tribute-concert

 In 2008, the Netherlands appeared to be ready for a Lieve Hugo-revival.
 The Metropole Orchestra paid tribute to the King of Kaseko at the Concertgebouw backing up artists such as De Dijk, Oscar Harris, Re-Play, Boris Titulaer, Berget Lewis, Izaline Calister, Angela Groothuizen and Edgar Burgos.

 In 2013 both solo-albums were reissued on one cd as part of TopNotch's Sranan Gowtu-series (Surinamese Gold) devoted to Surinamese artists, mainly from the 1970s.